SodaWithoutSparkles/revanced-troubleshooting-guide/first-start-guide.md

 # Preface

-This is a first start guide for starters to patch a copy of revanced YouTube.
+This is a first start guide for starters to patch a copy of ReVanced YouTube.

-This guide is for non-root users, but is should still work for root users.
+This guide is for non-root users, but it should still work for root users.

-Remember: There is **NO** way to *download* revanced.
-To prevent distrubution of copyrighted materials, you need to "make" revanced yourself. **ANY places where you can _download_ Revanced YouTube is either lying or contains malware**
+Remember: There is **NO** way to *download* ReVanced.
+To prevent distribution of copyrighted materials, you need to "make" ReVanced yourself. **ANY places where you can _download_ ReVanced YouTube is either lying or contains malware**.

 # Requirements